laiperson/DeltsDine/README.md

-***Notes for the graders:*** I will create accounts for the two TAs and the Professor that are given administrative rights.
-User credentials for these will be your UMN emails and 'Test' as the password.
-If you would like to try seeing the none administrative permissions level, please create a new account with a different, none UMN email.
-Please NOTE that check-ins can only happen from 4:30PM CST to 7:30PM CST for Dinners and 11:30AM CST - 1:30PM CST ON THE CORRECT DAY.
+***Notes for the graders:***
+- I will create accounts for the two TAs and the Professor that are given administrative rights.
+- User credentials for these will be your UMN emails and 'Test' as the password.
+- If you would like to try seeing the none administrative permissions level, please create a new account with a different, none UMN email.
+- Please NOTE that check-ins can only happen from 4:30PM CST to 7:30PM CST for Dinners and 11:30AM CST - 1:30PM CST ON THE CORRECT DAY.
 The Check-In button will be disabled unless these criteria are passed.
 Logic for this is within the can_check_in function in the Helper Functions section of app.py
+- Instead of using a proxy method, the Flask middleware does not expose the Gmail API credentials in the JS so the credentials.json is populated due to the JSON being stored in Heroku's environment variables.
+This way, I would not have to paste a highly sensitive and powerful key in a public GitHub repository's code.

 # **Delts Dine** by Ben Wiley
 1. Project Type: Plan A